decryptus/monit-docker/README.md

 ### Simple commands

-Restart containers with name starts with foo if memory percent > 60% or cpu percent > 90%:
+Restart containers with name starts with foo if memory usage percentage > 60% or cpu usage percentage > 90%:

 `monit-docker monit --name 'foo*' --cmd-if 'mem_percent > 60 ? restart' --cmd-if 'cpu_percent > 90 ? restart'`

-Stop containers with name starts with bar or foo and if cpu percent greather than 60% and less than 70%:
+Stop containers with name starts with bar or foo and if cpu usage percentage greater than 60% and less than 70%:

 `monit-docker monit --name 'bar*' --name 'foo*' --cmd-if '60 > cpu_percent < 70 ? stop'`